-Once per semester, undergraduate students gather for the College Writing Research Festival to present their research, collected across an entire semester.
-Presenting in waves, in several different rooms, speakers have the chance to ask questions and engage with peers, develop an academic community bigger than any one classroom ... and eat a hard-earned meal during RRR Week.
+Every semester, more than 200 undergraduate CW R4B [Reading, Composition & Research] students gather for the College Writing Research Festival to present their final projects.
+Speaking in waves, in several different rooms, students have the chance to test ideas, ask questions, engage with an audience of their peers from other course themes, and develop an academic community bigger and richer than any one classroom.

-The Research Festival is rapidly becoming a tradition at College Writing, and as one student put it: "I'm proud that we have so many interesting people doing such interesting projects.
+First begun in Fall 2014 with just two R4B sections, the Research Festival has grown to include every R4B student, and has become a twice-yearly tradition at College Writing.
+As one student put it: "I'm proud that we have so many interesting people doing such interesting projects.
 It says a lot about the diversity of ideas at Cal in general."

 - "You’re Too Pretty to be Deaf: How Lookism Works Its Way in the Deaf Community"